Compare the best CD rates today from 423 local banks, online banks, and credit unions across the United States.

 A market account is a type of bank account (closer to checking accounts) that pays a higher rate than a savings account.

 Money markets prevail if you’re looking for the best option for money available to withdraw.
-The significant difference between standard savings and market accounts is that the latter have checks and debit cards.
+The difference between standard savings and market accounts is that the latter have checks and debit cards.

-A money market certificate is a great place to save your liquid assets at a bank or credit union while also earning interest.
+A money market certificate is a great place to save liquid assets at a bank or credit union while earning interest.
 Then, put away enough for the long term, like retirement or college savings, and still have access to your total balance with no early withdrawal penalties.

 Most money market rates are variable, not fixed, meaning the rate can change.